DecidIT/ForecastValueAdded/Readme.md

 #### Forecast Value Added

 Forcast Value Added -FVA is a simple metric that measures the efficiency of the forecasting process by assessing the efficiency of each step.
-The code proposes a the user-friendly web-based application to meseare FVA and improve the forecast process at low cost.
+Here is a user-friendly web-based application to measure FVA and improve the forecast process efficiently -at low cost.